 To visit the USS Constitution is to take a plunge into history.
 The ship was restored a few times during the 20th century, allowing it to stay afloat and to give it back the appearance it had two hundred years ago.
 It is not difficult to imagine how life on a ship like this could look like at that time.
 Cannons, hammocks, narrow stairs, rudder, everything is there.

 And the really interesting thing is that the USS Constitution still has a crew and a captain, all members of the US Navy.
 And when the ship is not at sea for a special occasion, it is the members of the US Navy who guide visitors and answer questions about its history and operation.

 But the old shipyard is home to more than the USS Constitution.
 On the other side of the long wharf, there is moored another warship: the USS Cassin Young.
-The USS Cassin Young is more recent than its famous neighbor (it was built in 1943), but since it experienced the Second World War and the Korean War, it is not to be neglected (especially since there is a lot less visitors there).
+The USS Cassin Young is more recent than its famous neighbour (it was built in 1943), but since it experienced the Second World War and the Korean War, it is not to be neglected (especially since there is a lot less visitors there).

 It is especially interesting to be able to compare the two ships and see how the naval war has evolved over the centuries (you won’t find old cannons on the USS Cassin Young, but rather gun turrets and gigantic shells!).

-I’m not really fond of boats (in fact, I do not know anything about them), but I enjoyed the experience and I would probably have stayed longer if it was not for the fact that I had a plane to take.
+I’m not really fond of boats (in fact, I do not know anything about them), but I enjoyed the experience and I would probably have stayed longer if it was not for the fact that I had a plane to catch.